-While some people are naturally more optimistic than others, it is an attribute we can teach and instill in ourselves.
-According to NBC News, studies show that optimism is around 25 per cent inherited through our genes, but the other 75 per cent can be learned.
+While some people are naturally more optimistic than others, it is an attribute we can teach and instil in ourselves.
+According to NBC News, optimism is around 25 per cent inherited through our genes, but the other 75 per cent can be learned.

 Here are a few questions for you:

 - Do you consider optimism to be an essential trait when you are hiring?